Total steps: 11

 After about half a mile, the track becomes considerably steeper.
 Continue to follow the path, taking care on the steeper sections.
 When you reach a fork in the path, pause to enjoy the view before proceeding up to the right and following this path to the summit of the hill.

 At the summit of the hill, you will see a crossroad of paths.
-Once you have enjoyed a short rest and the splendid view over Minehead and the Bristol Channel, take the right hand path and follow it straight ahead of you, passing the National Trust Omega sign for Grabbist Hill.
+Once you've enjoyed a short rest and the splendid view over Minehead and the Bristol Channel, take the right-hand path and follow it straight ahead of you, passing the National Trust Omega sign for Grabbist Hill.

 Continue for about 100 yards along the path by the allotments before turning right and going down the steps you climbed earlier back onto West Close.
 Walk down West Close then turn right where it meets St George's Street.
 At the next junction, by a former chapel, turn right and follow the road for about 100 yards before turning left down Mill Lane.

 Continue walking down Mill Lane.
-Here is a great opportunity for refreshment at the newly-refurbished Watermill Tearoom.
-Once you have enjoyed a hot drink or bite to eat, turn left out of the tearoom and take a footpath to the left signposted to Gallox Bridge.
+Here is a great opportunity for refreshment at the newly-refurbished Watermill Tea-room.
+Once you've enjoyed a hot drink or bite to eat, turn left out of the tea-room and take a footpath to the left, signposted to Gallox Bridge.
 At the end of this path, turn left again and walk past the pretty thatched cottages and cross Gallox Bridge.

 Over Gallox Bridge, turn left and follow the path through over a small wooden bridge.
 Continue on this path which, after a couple of hundred yards, will take you over a bridge and through a wooden gate back into Dunster Castle's parkland.
 Follow the diagonal path to your left through the parkland and back to the car park.